Gilead's remdesivir set to become Europe's first COVID-19 therapy

 European Union conditional marketing authorisation allows a treatment to be sold for a year in the 27-nation bloc before all necessary data on its efficacy and side-effects are available.
 Gilead has until December to submit this data.
 The EMA endorsement means physicians can prescribe the Gilead drug in Europe once the European Commission, the EU executive, gives its approval, which is now a formality expected over the coming week.

 The drug's European price is not yet known.
-In the United States, it can be priced at up to $5,080 per course, while Indian generic drugmakers will sell the treatment for between 5,000 rupees to 6,000 rupees ($66.13-$79.35).
+In the United States, a research group suggests remdesivir can be priced at up to $5,080 per course, while Indian generic drugmakers will sell the treatment for 5,000 rupees to 6,000 rupees ($66.13-$79.35).
 U.S.-based Gilead, whose shares have risen 17% this year on hopes for the treatment, in an-emailed statement said it has not yet set a price.

+Demand for the drug soared after COVID-19 trials showed promise, but supply could be an issue.
+Italy's medicines agency, AIFA, said it was in discussions with Gilead at a national and EU level over doses, adding that talking about price "is premature now".

 The drugmaker also plans to test an easier-to-use, inhaled version of the drug that is now given intravenously.
 Remdesivir is designed to hinder certain viruses, including the new coronavirus, from making copies of themselves and potentially overwhelming the body's immune system.
 The drug previously failed trials as an Ebola treatment.